cyberbotics/webots/docs/guide/tiago-titanium.md

 %robot tiago-titanium images/robots/tiago_titanium/model.png

-Designed by PAL Robotics, TIAGo Titanium is a two-wheel human-like robot with a torso, a head and one articulated arm finish by a Hey5 hand as end-effector.
+Designed by PAL Robotics, TIAGo Titanium is a two-wheeled human-like robot with a torso, a head and one articulated arm finished by a Hey5 hand as end-effector.
 It is completely ROS based, fully customizable and expandable with extra sensors and devices like other end-effector (parallel gripper).
 TIAGo's software has out-of-the box extras available like navigation upgrade, human-robot interaction skills or teleoperation applications.